 Honour Marion Dewar’s Legacy: Invest in Our Future Leaders

-The Marion Dewar Scholarship Fund (MDSF) was established by Ottawa Community Immigrant Services Organization (OCISO) in 2008, in honour of the late Marion Dewar, former Mayor of Ottawa.
-The goal of the Scholarship Fund is to provide financial support to foster academic and leadership excellence in immigrant and refugee youth.
+The Marion Dewar Scholarship Fund was established by Ottawa Community Immigrant Services Organization (OCISO) in 2008, in honour of the late Marion Dewar, former Mayor of Ottawa.
+The goal of the scholarship fund is to provide financial support to foster academic and leadership excellence in immigrant and refugee youth.
 The fund supplements the tuition and supplies required for their post-secondary education in the National Capital Region.

-Each year, a scholarship of $1500 each will be awarded to 3 immigrant and refugee youth.
+Each year, a scholarship of $1,500 each will be awarded to three immigrant and refugee youth.

 Click the links below to download:

-Ms. Dewar was closely tied to the early years of OCISO.
-She was instrumental in shaping the immigrant and refugee policy for the City of Ottawa.
-In 1979, Ms. Dewar led the city in a bold test of collective action with Project 4000.
-Residents of Ottawa joined together to sponsor 4,000 Vietnamese, Cambodian and Laotian refugees , offering them the opportunity of a new life in Ottawa.
+Marion Dewar was closely tied to the early years of OCISO.
+She was instrumental in shaping the City of Ottawa’s immigrant and refugee policy.
+In 1979, Ms. Dewar led the city in a bold test of collective action with Project 4000, where Ottawa residents joined together to sponsor 4,000 Vietnamese, Cambodian and Laotian refugees, offering them the opportunity of a new life in the nation’s capital.
 Project 4000 earned Canada international recognition from the United Nations.
 These Southeast Asian refugees were among OCISO’s first clients.

 Over the next 10 years, Ottawa can anticipate receiving between 6,000 and 8,000 immigrants per year.
 Approximately 18 % of Ottawa’s youth aged 18-24 are immigrants.
 Many of these youth will have serious challenges in reaching their academic and leadership potential because of their parents’ inability to support their children’s dreams.